dbogatic/finviz-stock-screen/README.md

 * The tools used to accomplish this are [finvizfinance API](https://finvizfinance.readthedocs.io/en/latest/screener.html#module-finvizfinance.screener.overview) to setup a stock screen and pull news articles and [NLTK Vader Lexicon](https://pypi.org/project/vaderSentiment/) to obtain sentiment scores.

-* Added also [Finviz scraper](finviz_scraper.ipynb) that parses HTML page and locates tables on the page, using [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) library.
+* Added also [FinViz scraper](finviz_scraper.ipynb) that parses HTML page and locates tables on the page, using [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) library.

 #
 © 2021 Author: Dragan Bogatic